KatarzynaKrauza/Project-Revenue-metrics/README.md

 ## 📝 Project description

 The project concerns the revenue generated from video games sales between March and December 2022.
-It will enable product managers to track the dynamics of revenue changes and analyze the factors influencing these revenues.
+It will enable product managers to track the dynamics of revenue changes and analyse the factors influencing these revenues.

 ## 🎯 Goals

-✅ Calculating financial metrics – Analyzing MRR, new users, churned users, and their impact on overall revenue
+✅ Calculating financial metrics – Analysing MRR, new users, churned users, and their impact on overall revenue

 ✅ User segmentation – Grouping players based on age, language, payment history

 ✅ Identifying market trends – Detecting purchasing patterns and user preferences based on sales data

-✅ Analyzing factors influencing revenue – Identifying key elements such as user count, payments
+✅ Analysing factors influencing revenue – Identifying key elements such as user count, payments

 ✅ Optimizing business strategy – Helping product managers make decisions regarding pricing and marketing budget allocation